 Notes: 'The hero is led to believe he is acting for the films, but he is really made the victim of a wicked crime.'
 Features Glory Gale.

 Notes: 'Thrilling Tale of a Despicable Trick played on Ex-Service Men.'
-Features Count Ivor Carlac and Professor Kew.
+Features Count Ivor Carlac, Professor Kew and Hon.
+John Lawless.

 Notes: 'A Detective Novel of Engrossing Interest, introducing the Council of Nine and George Marsden Plummer.'